What patients and families need to know

-Research at Children’s National is conducted through the Children’s Research Institute (CRI), the academic arm of Children’s National Hospital.
+Research at Children’s National is conducted through the Children’s National Research Institute (CNRI), the academic arm of Children’s National Hospital.
 Our research includes all translational, clinical and community studies.
-Children’s Research Institute also oversees the educational activities and academic affairs of Children's and the Department of Pediatrics at the George Washington University School of Medicine and Health Sciences.
+Children’s National Research Institute also oversees the educational activities and academic affairs of Children's and the Department of Pediatrics at the George Washington University School of Medicine and Health Sciences.
 We frequently partner with many other research institutions regionally and nationally.

-Children’s Research Institute conducts and promotes translational and clinical medical research and education programs within Children’s National that lead to improved understanding, prevention, treatment and care of childhood diseases.
+Children’s National Research Institute conducts and promotes translational and clinical medical research and education programs within Children’s National that lead to improved understanding, prevention, treatment and care of childhood diseases.
 Children’s has also earned AAHRPP accreditation, which indicates that our organization follows rigorous standards for the ethics, quality and protection of human subjects.

 The institute is divided into specialty research centers: